List of Linux Environment Variables and How to Set Them

 echo

-echo is a common command that is used to list the value of shell variables in the terminal.
-Remember that you need to use the $ sign before the name of the variable.
+It is a common command to list the value of shell variables in the terminal.
+Remember to use the $ sign before the variable’s name.

 /bin/bash